 Your guide to outdoor adventures on lakes, streams and trails in Eastern North America begins here.
-About 15 years ago our founder rescued Kermit from a neighbor's trashcan.
+About 36 years ago our founder rescued Kermit from a neighbor's trashcan.
 Since then, Kermit and his friends have been riding along on many wilderness excursions.
 Come join us.
 You may simply enjoy following our adventures or find valuable resources for putting together an adventure of your own.
-To bookmark this page click on this icon.
+To bookmark this page and display the KA icon click on -

 You are the visitor to this site.

-Please feel free to make coments and suggestions.
+Please feel free to make comments and suggestions.

 Kermit and his pals on the Spanish River